 4. To avoid handling cards or checks, please confirm your billing total with Dr. Ivey and complete payment with a credit card over the phone or with PayPal prior to your visit.

 During the Visit

 1. There is a limit of 4 family members present during the euthanasia.

 2. Only one family member may hold your pet during the administration of the sedative and again during the euthanasia injection.
 Other family members are requested to keep a 6 foot social distance during these times.
 There will be time for family members to be close to your pet after the medications are given, and Dr. Ivey will give you space to say goodbye.

 3. Dr. Ivey will be wearing coveralls, mask and gloves during the visit.
 Your family is required to wear face coverings as as well.

 4. If Dr. Ivey is to take your pet’s body, please limit time after the euthanasia to 30 minutes or less.
 Dr. Ivey will wait outside as you say your last goodbyes.

 It is with deepest regret that the current public health crisis makes these changes necessary.
-Dr. Ivey will do everything possible to ensure your family’s and your pet’s comfort.
+Dr. Ivey will do everything possible to ensure your family’s safety and your pet’s comfort.